H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 ## 9. Appalachian Field Protocol: Staged Practice

 In the Appalachian tacet, these methods are not abstractions.
-They are being worked out through a sequence of experiments with Ms. Jarvis, MountainShares, and The Commons.
+They are being worked out through a sequence of experiments with Ms. Allis, MountainShares, and The Commons.
 The protocol below does not prescribe what all regions should do; it documents how polymathmatic work is being staged here, while the stack is still under construction.

 ---

 ### Stage 0 – Build‑First Grounding (Pre‑Configuration, Ongoing)

 The first move has been to assemble and "educate" the apparatus itself.
-Ms. Jarvis, MountainShares, and early Commons surfaces are being built as a stack that is already place‑literate, constraint‑aware, and spiritually and legally grounded, even before counties, agencies, or major funders have formal seats in the process.
+Ms. Allis, MountainShares, and early Commons surfaces are being built as a stack that is already place‑literate, constraint‑aware, and spiritually and legally grounded, even before counties, agencies, or major funders have formal seats in the process.

 Three elements characterize this stage:

-- **Inner corpus formation for Ms. Jarvis.**
+- **Inner corpus formation for Ms. Allis.**
-  Ms. Jarvis's enduring semantic space is being shaped by a curated, non‑RAG Chroma corpus that includes major world religious and philosophical texts, the U.S. Constitution and key civil‑rights and due‑process materials, West Virginia–specific benefits and poverty policy (such as the Income Maintenance Manual), high‑resolution geospatial layers (for example, from the WVU GIS Tech Center) loaded into GeoDB/GBIM, and DSM‑adjacent psychological materials (clinical guidelines, crisis‑intervention manuals, empirically grounded summaries) that support humane, boundaried communication without turning the steward into a diagnostic engine.
-PIA, BBB, and constitutional constraints are exercised against this corpus so that "what not to do" is part of Ms. Jarvis's formation from the beginning.
+  Ms. Allis's enduring semantic space is being shaped by a curated, non‑RAG Chroma corpus that includes major world religious and philosophical texts, the U.S. Constitution and key civil‑rights and due‑process materials, West Virginia–specific benefits and poverty policy (such as the Income Maintenance Manual), high‑resolution geospatial layers (for example, from the WVU GIS Tech Center) loaded into GeoDB/GBIM, and DSM‑adjacent psychological materials (clinical guidelines, crisis‑intervention manuals, empirically grounded summaries) that support humane, boundaried communication without turning the steward into a diagnostic engine.
+PIA, BBB, and constitutional constraints are exercised against this corpus so that "what not to do" is part of Ms. Allis's formation from the beginning.

 - **Prototyping MountainShares and Commons without live stakes.**
   The identity geometry (Wallet IDs plus UUIDs) and ledger logic are being implemented, but balances remain trivial or test‑only and no live credit obligations exist yet.
 Early Commons views are being built to explore how offers, needs, stories, and governance proposals might be surfaced, with participation limited to the dev team and a small trusted circle.
 This allows UX, explanation, and failure modes to be discovered without exposing residents to real economic or reputational risk.